✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • After 10 minutes, analyze your focus and patience.
 Identify whether you wish to continue working on this task for 10 more minutes.

-• Work in 10-minute brackets until you are fed up with this task and want to halt working on it for the day.
+• Work in 10-minute brackets until you want to halt working on it for the day.

 15. To-Done List